esr360/Kayzen-GS/README.md

 ```

 Likewise, the above code would produce 2 columns; one with a width of 3/12's (or 1/4) and one with a width of 9/12's (or 3/4).

+ Using the normal columns, the total span of the columns in a given row may not exceed the number of columns the framework has (12 by default) - for such usage, see [Flow Columns](#).

 #### Responsiveness